 What we study is usually decided by the group members – at the moment we are looking at Acts.
 A typical evening includes a time of worship and prayer as well as our study.
 We have also discovered that we enjoy sharing cake and eating together…

 If you would like to know more please get in touch with Julia at church or by email.

 Catherine and Ian Elliott’s home group meets each week on a Tuesday evening, in the home of one of our members (except for the first Tuesday of the month when members are encouraged to attend Power House prayer).

 We generally (but not exclusively) follow a published bible study course, allowing plenty of time for discussion and being open to the odd tangent!
 Meetings always include a time of sharing and prayer for one another and the wider community.

-We are a dozen, or so, people who meet weekly, to discuss something of a scriptural nature, whilst looking at its impact on our lives and current events.
+We are a dozen, or so, people who meet weekly, to discuss something of a Christian nature, whilst looking at its impact on our lives and current events.